Tutorial 2: Creating a new or opening an existing SIR 3S model

 import sir3stoolkit

-The core of sir3stoolkit is a Python Wrapper around C#, that can be used to read, write, etc. to a SIR 3S Model.
+The core of sir3stoolkit is a Python wrapper around basic functionality of SIR 3S, offering a low-level access to the creation, modification and simulation of SIR 3S models.
 In the future pure python subpackages may be added.

 [4]: